prchinmay/3d_sensor_fusion/README.md

 ### 4. 3D point cloud sensor alignment
 * Currently, the points of both sensors are given in different reference frames, i.e. each in their own in sensor coordinate frame.
-You are given the sensor poses with respect to the vehicle frame of reference as translation and rotation.
-Use them to implement the function transform to car frame which should transform the points from both sensor coordinates to a common coordinate frame, the coordinate frame of the vehicle.
-Additionally, compensate the ego-motion as the data of both sensors was captured at different times and if you have already implemented it, also compensate the ego-motion within a single LiDAR scan.
+Given the sensor poses with respect to the vehicle frame of reference as translation and rotation, a function is implememted to transform to car frame which transforms the points from both sensor coordinates to a common coordinate frame— the coordinate frame of the vehicle.
+Additionally, the ego-motion is compensated as the data of both sensors was captured at different times.

 ![lidar2](pics/lidar2.png)